-- three assessment tasks - the minimum weighting for an individual task is 20% - the maximum weighting for an individual task is 40% - one task must be an assignment or investigation-style with a weighting of 20-30%
+- three assessment tasks - the minimum weighting for an individual task is 20% - the maximum weighting for an individual task is 40%

 A scientific calculator and basic geometrical instruments.

 Students who will have engaged with all sub strands of Stage 5.1 and with the following sub strands of 5.2: Financial mathematics, Linear relationships, Non-linear relationships, Right angled triangles (Trigonometry), Single variable data analysis, and Probability.